Chapter 21: Conclusions

 Certainly there are immediate psychological and social benefits to participating in a religion, particularly for people who are otherwise lonely.
 But spiritual benefits?
 Well yes, these benefits could be regarded as spiritual if the religious institutions are regarded as hierarchical spirits.
 These psychological and social benefits are the fruits of submission to their authority.

 There are benefits for the lonely in connective spiritual activity too.
-Experiences of connectivity may not always be harmonious but they are never excluding, they never constrain and never contest.
+Experiences of connectivity may not always be harmonious but they are never excluding and never constrain.

 Do we benefit in any way from appeasement of our Planetary Deity?
 I think not, but we might at least avoid being excessively victimized.
 Perhaps this is a benefit of our unquestioning acceptance of the architective dominion.